 If you look closely at the above pics you'll see plenty of horizontal stalks still on the ground.
 There shouldn't be any of that.
 All you should see is (much shorter) stubs of corn stalks surrounded by the corn stalks and leaves that have been pulverized by the chopper as they come out the back of the combine.

 It seemed that he didn’t want to do any “extra” work, even when I told him the economics behind picking up the fallen corn stalks.
-Specifically that the profit from one of my organic acres was equal to the profit from roughly 5 of his and that he should treat every downed stalk as though it/they were 5.
-(This didn’t motivate him.
-I also said I’d pay by the hour and for damage to his combine vs. the per acre rate we initially agreed on.)
+Specifically that the profit from one of my organic acres was equal to the profit from roughly 5 of his conventional/chemical acres and that he should treat every downed stalk as though it/they were 5.
 It would have meant him going slower to allow him to get the snouts of the corn head under the fallen stalks.
 The snouts “scoop” the stalk into the combine where the grain is threshed.
 I believe that the stalks had fallen due to heavy rains earlier in the fall.